-Let's use a topic in the namespace we just created.
-Topics are automatically created the first time a producer or a consumer tries to use them.
+You can use a topic in the namespace that you have just created.
+Topics are automatically created the first time when a producer or a consumer tries to use them.

 The topic name in this case could be:

-Start a consumer that will create a subscription on the topic and will wait for messages:
+Start a consumer that creates a subscription on the topic and waits for messages:

-Start a producer that publishes messages at a fixed rate and report stats every 10 seconds:
+Start a producer that publishes messages at a fixed rate and reports stats every 10 seconds:

 To report the topic stats: